vi/websocat/README.md

 Note that old versions of Websocat may misbehave if built by Rust 1.48 or later due to https://github.com/rust-lang/rust/pull/71274/.

 It may be not a good idea to build v1.x line of Websocat with Rust 1.64 due to [IP address representation refactor].
 It may expose previously hidden undefined behaviour in legacy dependencies.
+(In practice, it seems to just work though - but a lot of time passed since I checked Websocat properly and in detail).

 [ipaddr]:https://github.com/rust-lang/rust/pull/78802